Skip Navigation

 Goals

-PBE aims to increase levels of engagement, boost academic outcomes, and impact communities, both short- and long-term.
+PBE aims to increase levels of engagement, boost academic outcomes, and impact communities, in both the short and the long term.

 Engagement

-Students are more engaged owing to increased interest in the curriculum.
+Students are more engaged because of the interest and relevance of the curriculum and emphasis on learner-centered, inquiry-based learning.
 Long term, students believe that they have the skills and resources to accomplish goals and build agency.

 Academic Outcomes

-Student learning increases owing to increased relevance of curriculum, which is engaging and connected to the community.
-This contributes to advancing equity by ensuring all students have access to the social capital and tools to make a difference.
+Student learning increases because the curriculum is not only more relevant but also engaging and connected to the community.
+This contributes to advancing equity by ensuring that all students have access to the social capital and tools and are thus able to make a difference.

 Community Impact

-Students understand self and community at a higher level, thus positively impacting the community at all scales.
-This ultimately leads to students becoming engaged citizens and seeing themselves as part of a thriving and vibrant community.
+Students understand themselves and their communities on a higher level, which leads to their becoming engaged citizens, making a positive impact, and seeing themselves as part of a thriving and vibrant society.

 Experience

-When learning is learner-centered, learning is personally relevant to students and enables student agency.
-This allows students to influence their learning through sharing their interests and making choices about their learning.
-Students choose what and how they will learn, as well as how they will assess their own learning.
-Curriculum and projects develop from the interests, skills, needs, and experiences of the students.
-The teacher provides students with multiple avenues through which to engage in learning and demonstrate their understanding.
-The teacher serves as a guide or facilitator to learning.
-Learner-Centered Summary
+With learner-centered instructional practices at the core, students are active participants in their learning and become resilient, lifelong learners.
+They feel deeply connected to learning about place and they demonstrate agency and self-efficacy.
+Students influence their learning through sharing their interests and making choices about their learning.
+They choose what and how they will learn, as well as how they will assess their own learning.
+Curriculums and projects reflect learners’ customs, characteristics, experiences, and perspectives, and they provide opportunities for learners to pursue their own locally relevant interests and passions in the context of their learning.
+The teacher, who serves as a guide or learning facilitator, provides students with multiple avenues through which to engage in learning and demonstrate their understanding.
+Learner-Centered Practices Examples

-• Simply going outside the classroom to do something you could have just done inside.
+• Simply going outside the classroom to do things that could have been done inside

-These venues develop strong relationships between students and their community.
-Breaking down barriers between the classroom and community enhances students’ appreciation for the natural world, as well as their interest in engaging in improving both community vitality and environmental quality.
+These environments develop strong relationships between students and their communities.
+Breaking down the barriers between classroom and community enhances students’ appreciation for the natural world, as well as their interest in improving both community vitality and environmental quality.
 Emphasizing hands-on learning grounded in community increases academic achievement, develops stronger student commitment to community, and encourages the development of active, contributing citizens.
-Community as Classroom Summary
+Community as Classroom Examples

 Supporting Structures